-Electricity Standard Employers have effective arrangements in place to manag Employers have effective arrangements in place to manage and control the risks from electricity in the workplace.
-Rationale Electrical injuries can be caused by a wide range of circum stances and can have fatal consequences.
-Legal Reference Electricity at Work Regulations 1989 Health and Safety at Work Act 1974 Management of Health and Safety at Work 1999 Criteria Evidence Legal References The organisation has policies and procedures in place for managing the risks from electricity.
+Electricity Standard Employers have effective arrangements in place to manage and control the risks f rom electricity in the workplace.
+Rationale Electrical injuries can be caused by a wid de range of circumstances and can have fa atal consequences.
+Legal Reference Electricity at Work Regulations 1989 Health and Safety at Work Act 1974 Management of Health and Safety at Work 1999 Criteria Evidence Legal References Observations The organisation has policies and procedures in place for managing the risks from electricity.
 Policies and procedures Management of Health and Safety at Work 1999, Regulation 5 Employees and contractors are competent to work on electrical systems and equipment.
 Policies Competence assessment Training records Electricity at Work Regulations 1989, Regulation 16 The organisation can demonstrate that all electrical systems are adequately constructed.
+For example, cables and switchgear are correctly power and fault rated.
 Documentation to indicate the electrical system has been suitably installed and/or maintained.
-Electricity at Work Regulations 1989, Regulation 4(1) BS 7671 - Requirements for Electrical Installations For example, cables and switchgear are correctly power and fault rated.
+Electricity at Work Regulations 1989, Regulation 4(1) BS 7671 - Requirements for Electrical Installations